 About 10 to 15 almonds a day are ideal to experience the benefits without worrying about side effects.

 The almond cracker recipe has only a few ingredients, which are whole almonds, one egg, cashews, and salt.
 No flour is required.
 Chia seeds can be added if preferred.
 The cracker is packed with proteins and no gluten is present.
 A nutritious alternative to flour crackers.

-All you need to do is blend the almonds, cashew, add the egg and salt.
+All you need to do is blend the almonds, and cashew, then add the egg and salt.
 Roll out the dough and keep it paper-thin.
-Cut out squares and bake it only for 10 minutes.
+Cut out squares and bake them only for 10 minutes.
 You and your family and friends will be crackling up on crisp and flavorful crackers in no time.